Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 What happens next?

 After applications arrive on December 1st, we strive to have at least 2 faculty look at every application.
 We typically receive over 200 applications.
 In the first stage, we try to decide on a smaller number of applicants (30-50 or so) that we will concentrate on further.
 Their applications will be examined by more faculty (often those they indicated as being interested in working with), some initial online interviews may take place, and then we decide on whom we will invite to our two Open Houses.
-Usually, these are visits to New York on two Fridays (usually in February) and those who can't visit (typically international students) are asked to join several online interviews instead.
+Usually, these are visits to New York on two Fridays (the 2021 Open Houses have already taken place) and those who can't visit (typically international students) are asked to join several online interviews instead.
 This year, these events will be fully online.
 The dates will be announced here shortly.
 Invitations are usually made in mid-December, although this can happen in early January as well.

 The Open Houses are an opportunity for us to get to know you better and vice versa.
 There will be an introduction to the Program, interviews with several faculty members (usually three such interviews), meetings with students and postdocs in your research area and meetings specifically with lab members of a lab you are considering joining.
 In a normal year there will be times to socialize in person with current graduate students and with faculty.
 This year, we will try to approximate that as best we can online.